Our goal is to share information and products that are truly helpful to renters.

 6. Give them first dibs on your give-a-ways

 Perhaps you have a lot of talent but minimal cash.
 Use your talents to create a thoughtful gift.
-If you are a painter, perhaps paint them a small portrait of their beloved pet.
+If you are a painter, paint them a small portrait of their dog or cat or goldfish named Franky.
 If you work with clay, fire them a one-of-a-kind mug or serving platter.
 Any handmade, unique gift will likely be appreciated and treasured.

 8. Home chefs and bakers: Make them a meal or treat

-Everyone appreciates good cooking.
-You could create for your friends an entire shared meal or a smaller take-home food item.
+A winning moving thank you gift is home cooking with love.
+Prep a shared meal or smaller take-home food items.
 If your friends are busy people you could make them freezer meals or jars of homemade sauces.
-Canned items like pickles and jams are also often valued.
-Fresh bread, muffins and cookies make good thank-you gifts too.
+Canned items like pickles and jams are also really appreciated.
+Fresh bread, muffins, and cookies make good thank-you gifts too.

 9. Gift cards, gas cards or online credits

 If you have more money than time, gift cards make great thank-you gifts.
 You could save time by buying everyone the same gift card or personalize your purchases.
-This type of gift is especially smart if you have moved far away and cannot easily drop a gift off at their home or place of work.
-You can mail physical gift cards or purchase online credit from their favorite online retailer.
-Some services may even send the gift card and thank-you note for you to additionally save you time and effort.
+This type of gift is especially smart if you have moved far away and cannot easily drop off a gift.

 10. After the move: Host a thank-you event